Green and yellow text on an indigo background reads "Teen Banned Book Club."

 Anyone who lives, works, or attends school in New York State can borrow millions of physical and digital materials—including our book club selections—with a New York Public Library card.
 Get yours today!

 We asked teens across the U.S. to make their voices heard in the conversation about book bans and censorship by creating original artwork for our National Teen Art Contest.
-The contest closed on December 6, 2024—stay tuned to find out the winning entries!
+Now, we’re thrilled to announce the grand prize winner and 20 additional winners who will be published in a special edition of NYPL’s Teen Voices magazine later this spring.

 Protect the Freedom to Read at NYPL